-Question: Are Nootropics Legal? | Is That Legal?
+Question: Are Nootropics Actually Legal? | Is That Legal?

 Answer: Yes.
 In the United States, nootropics are legal to buy over-the-counter as long as they do not contain controlled substances.
 They are popular supplements, and most of us have some form of nootropics in our medicine cabinet.

-The legality of nootropics is governed by federal laws and regulations, primarily the Dietary Supplement Health and Education Act (DSHEA) of 1994.
+All purchasable nootropics and supplements that are to be ingested are governed by some level federal laws and regulations, primarily the Dietary Supplement Health and Education Act (DSHEA) of 1994.
 Under DSHEA, dietary supplements, including many nootropics, can be sold and marketed without prior approval from the Food and Drug Administration (FDA), provided they meet certain criteria:

 - The product must be intended to supplement the diet